Atoka, Oklahoma, United States of America: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
-Most adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+The majority of adapters for sale now are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most locations.

 What to wear/what to pack: